bmorris3/tynt/docs/tynt/gettingstarted.rst

 Getting transmittance curves not included by default
 ----------------------------------------------------

+A list of the filters available in ``tynt`` is documented in :doc:`filters`.
-You have access to all of the filters stored in the `SVO Filter Profile Service <http://svo2.cab.inta-csic.es/theory/fps/>`_ if you have internet access via the :py:meth:`~tynt.FilterGenerator.download_true_transmittance`
+You also have access to *all* of the filters stored in the `SVO Filter Profile Service <http://svo2.cab.inta-csic.es/theory/fps/>`_ if you have internet access via the :py:meth:`~tynt.FilterGenerator.download_true_transmittance`
 method: